Comment: Comment-1-

 This PP-Module does not define any Objective requirements.

-Implementation-based SFRs
+Implementation-dependent SFRs

 Selection-based SFRs